the-art-of-dev/tortue-js/README.md

       📄 doc.md
 ```

-In code we can represent component through interface(js like pseudo code):
+In code we can represent components through interface (js like pseudo code):

 ```js
 interface Component {